 Hypothesis 1: It is tempting to identify the Maryland family above as the children of Roger Bowling of Charnock Richard, a shoemaker who wrote a will 17 Sept.
 1673, proved on 10 Nov.
 1673.
 He refers to his children: John Bowling, Thomas Bowling, James Bowling, Ann Bowling, Jenet Bowling, eldest daughter Elizabeth (wife of John Radcliffe).
 He also mentioned a grandson Roger Bowling, son of John.
 All of this coincides well with what is known of the first generations of the Bowlings of Southern Maryland (except the omission of Elizabeth Bowling).
 But there are two questions about the fit of the Maryland and English evidence:

 1) Can the Maryland evidence about Elizabeth Bowling and the 1673 will of Roger Bowling be reconciled?
-In particular, in 1673 Roger’s “eldest daughter Elizabeth” was the wife of John Ratcliffe and died in 1676, whereas Elizabeth Bowling of Maryland was the wife of Thomas Speake/Speaks by 1681 and their son Bowling Speake was born in 1675.
+In particular, in 1673 Roger’s “eldest daughter Elizabeth” was the wife of John Ratcliffe in England and died in 1676, whereas Elizabeth Bowling of Maryland was the wife of Thomas Speake/Speaks of Maryland and their son Bowling Speake was born in 1675.

 2) Roger’s will of 1673 mentions a grandson Roger Bowling, son of John.
 But John Bowling of Maryland’s 1684 will mentions only sons John and Richard.
 It is possible that John’s son Roger died between 1673 and 1684.